Asterostomella

 It is found in South America (including Brazil and Argentina), Africa and parts of Asia.
 Including the Philippine Islands.

 Description

 The coelomycetous genus is characterised by brown, ovoid, aseptate pycnidia (fruiting body), sometimes with a non-pigmented band in the middle.
 The genus is considered as a member of Asterinaceae based on its scutellate (shaped like a shield or platter), or orbicular, conidiomata (blister fruiting body) with stellate dehiscence, which is similar to Asterina.

-After Speg. had formed the genus in 1886.
-Several later authors added new species to Asterostomella including (Petrak and Ciferri 1932; Doidge 1942; Viégas 1945; Batista and Ciferri 1959; Rao and Anahosur 1972; Singh et al. 1982; Hosagouder and Goos 1994; Hosagouder et al. 2007; Hosagouder et al. 2014; Sabeena et al. 2018).
-Recognising different species in Asterostomella has been done based on fruiting body diameter and conidial sizes (Reynolds and Gilbert 2005).